ofergr/py_scripts/earnings/GMAIL_API_SETUP.md

-# Gmail Cloud API Setup Guide
+# Gmail API Setup Guide

-This guide explains how to set up the Gmail Cloud API for sending emails when SMTP ports (465, 587) are blocked by firewalls.
+This guide explains how to set up the Gmail API for sending emails when SMTP ports (465, 587) are blocked by firewalls.

-## Why Gmail Cloud API?
+## Why Gmail API?

-The Gmail Cloud API uses HTTPS (port 443) instead of SMTP ports, making it work in restrictive network environments where SMTP is blocked.
-The script automatically falls back to the Gmail Cloud API when SMTP fails.
+The Gmail API uses HTTPS (port 443) instead of SMTP ports, making it work in restrictive network environments where SMTP is blocked.
+The script automatically falls back to the Gmail API when SMTP fails.

 ## Setup Steps

 ### 1. Install Required Dependencies

-On the remote computer, install the Gmail Cloud API libraries:
+On the remote computer, install the Gmail API libraries:

 ```bash
 pip install -r requirements.txt